shiyanboxer/recall.ai-demo-be/README.md

    python app.py
    ```

-4. Once the service is running open start your client server
+4. Once the service is running, start your client server.
+(You will need to follow the steps on the [Recall.ai Demo Frontend respoitory](https://github.com/shiyanboxer/recall.ai-demo-fe) to set this up)

    ```bash
    npm run dev